 Welcome to my website!
-I am a South African artist, based in Canterbury, having lived in London and Germany.
+I am a South African artist, based in Whitstable, having lived in London and Germany.
 Over the past 30 years, I have been a dancer, actor, singer, landscaper, interior designer, and mosaic artist.
 I started painting in 2011, graduated from the Art Academy, London in 2015, and have exhibited in Portland, Oregon in the USA, at the Art Academy and Dulwich Picture Gallery in London, and at the Art Factory in Kandern, Germany.

 I paint primarily in oils and acrylics, using light and colour to explore how hope, beauty and wonder can be found alongside sorrow, pain and grief.
 I believe in resilience and mindfulness and my work allows me to explore that.
 Rebecca Solnit writes about hope being not like a lottery ticket, but more like an axe to break down a door in emergencies.
 This resonates so deeply in me because grappling with hope and how it is kept alive and how it is brought out, is the primary driver in my work.
 The question I ask is, does the artwork brings me, and hopefully others, closer to a place of hope.
 Does it make me mindful of the beauty around me?
 Does it honour the journey through dark and difficult places?
 Does it encourage me to pay attention?